 If you are the victim of a crime or breach of college policy, and you do not want to pursue action within the college system or the criminal justice system, you may still want to consider making a confidential report.
-St. Norbert College will maintain as confidential any accommodations or protective measures provided to you, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide accommodations or protective measures to the victim or the college community.
-With your permission, the Director of Campus Safety or designee can file a report on the details of the incident without revealing your identity.
-De Pere police is informed of any crime that is reported to Campus Safety.
-However, this information is in the form of statistical data when the reporting party refuses assistance from the police.
+With your permission, the Director of Campus Safety or their designee can file a report on the details of the incident without revealing your identity.
+De Pere Police are informed of any crime that is reported to Campus Safety.